 Newberg is the first community in Oregon to host Quaker services.
 Incidentally in 1889 the town’s newspaper, the Newberg Graphic, was established the same year the city became incorporated.

 Founded by the Quakers in 1885 was Friends Pacific Academy which is now George Fox University.
-U.S. News & World Report classified George Fox University as a first-tier regional university and was named a “Best Value” school.
-Surrounded by university-owned housing, the campus resides in the center of the town.
+Named a “Best Value” school by U.S. News & World Report, George Fox University is a first-tier regional university.
+University-owned housing surrounds the school and the campus resides in the center of the town.